 b.
 Getting journalists interested

 As with promoters, journalists need to be drawn into your ‘story’ and motivated to write about you.
 Again, like promoters, showing them a video is the quickest possible way to communicate a style and vibe with them.

 Instead of sending an essay trying to describe the music with flowery adjectives and loose comparisons, just ask them: click here for a 3 minute video.

 OK, so jazz on TV is getting depressingly rare these days, but there have been a few occasions (in mainland Europe) where a festival promoter has called me and said that they have the opportunity of some TV promo – if we can supply video footage of the artist in the right format and quality, immediately!

-If you’ve got the video, you can get the (massive) free publicity of TV.
+If you’ve got the video content, you can get the (massive) free publicity of TV.
 If not, you don’t.

 4. Building a fanbase